-For many educators who are not Earth science trained, and many who are, they flounder when trying to work out the best way to introduce the subject to their students.
-The first thing they do is reach for the textbooks found around the science staff room or library and open them up to the first chapter.
+Many educators who are not Earth science trained, and many who are, flounder when trying to work out the best way to introduce the subject to their students.
+The first thing they do is reach for the textbooks in the science staff room or library and open them up to the first chapter.
 What do they find almost all the time – Rock and Mineral Identification.

 Why I don’t start Earth science by teaching rock and mineral identification

 Now, as a trained geologist, I understand that having a sound grasp of the building blocks of geology may seem to be a great place to start.
-But also, as a geologist, I think that getting students to worry about the hardness, streak, cleavage, crystal systems and the specific gravity of minerals is about as exciting as a colonoscopy prep!
+But also I think that getting students to worry about the hardness, streak, cleavage, crystal systems and the specific gravity of minerals is about as exciting as a colonoscopy prep!

 Why turn off students when you have the most exciting subject to lay at their feet?